-- Inbound Calls.
+- Inbound calls.
 These calls are incoming tickets that contact centers receive.
 Call center agents manage all incoming calls from customers.
 For instance, a customer has a question about connecting a device bought from your company.
-The customer service agent receives an incoming call from that customer to get help setting up.
+The customer service agent receives an incoming call from that customer to get help set up.

-- Outbound Calls.
+- Outbound calls.
 These calls are outgoing calls that contact center agents make.
 Such calls might be part of lead generation campaigns, surveys, or a direct sales strategy.
-For instance, a health insurance company calls potential leads to explain insurance coverages and convert them into clients.
+For instance, a health insurance company calls potential leads to explain insurance coverage and convert them into clients.

 2. Text Messaging